aj-bagwell/clio/README.md

 clio is a rust library for parsing CLI file names.

-It implements the standard unix convetions of when the file name is `"-"` then sending the data to stdin/stdout as apropriate
+It implements the standard unix conventions of when the file name is `"-"` then sending the data to stdin/stdout as appropriate

 # Usage